Unity-Technologies/Graphics/Packages/com.unity.visualeffectgraph/Documentation~/Block-SetPosition(Depth).md

 You can either use the first [main Camera](https://docs.unity3d.com/ScriptReference/Camera-main.html) in the Scene or provide your own Camera.

-To provide your own Camera, create a new Camera property in the [Blackboard](Blackboard.md) and expose it.
-Then use an [HDRP Camera Property Binder](PropertyBinders.md).
+To provide your own Camera, create a new Camera property on the [Blackboard](Blackboard.md) and expose it.
+Then use an [HDRP Camera Property Binder](PropertyBinders.md) or [URP Camera Property Binder](PropertyBinders.md), depending on the current rendering pipeline.

 Optionally, this Block can use the calculated screen-space position to sample the color of a pixel in the last color buffer and transfer the result to the color attribute.
 The last color buffer is the one prior to the post-process pass, available during rendering.
 This can either be pre-refraction or distortion depending on the camera’s [Frame Settings](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@latest/index.html?subfolder=/manual/Frame-Settings.html).